Thai court looks into lawsuit against owner of Leicester City

 The family's empire also includes Belgian football club, Oud-Heverlee Leuven, Accor's Pullman hotels in Thailand and a controlling stake in Asia Aviation Pcl, operator of low-cost carrier Thai AirAsia.

-(Reporting by Aukkarapon Niyomyat, Chayut Setboonsarng and Panarat Thepgumpanat; Editing by Matthew Tostevin and Richard Balmforth)
+(Reporting by Aukkarapon Niyomyat, Chayut Setboonsarng and Panarat Thepgumpanat; Editing by Matthew Tostevin, Richard Balmforth and Martin Howell)